Gracilaria parvispora

-Gracilaria parvispora, also known by the common names long ogo, red ogo, or simply ogo, is a large species of marine red alga in the genus Gracilaria, endemic to Hawaii.
-It is highly sought after as an edible seaweed and is popular in mariculture and the marine aquarium trade.
-Also known as limu ogo in Hawaiian.
+Gracilaria parvispora, known by the common names ogo, long ogo, red ogo, and (in Hawaiian) limu ogo, is a large species of marine red alga in the genus Gracilaria.
+Endemic to Hawaii, it is highly sought after as an edible seaweed and is popular in mariculture and the marine aquarium trade.

 Description

 Gracilaria parvispora is composed of pointed, cylindrical branches, 1-4 mm in diameter, extending from a central axis, 0.8-3.5 mm in diameter, with a single holdfast.
 Individuals reach lengths upwards of 60 cm.
-As with other species of Gracilaria, Gracilaria parvispora can be highly variable based on environmental conditions.
+As with other species of Gracilaria, G. parvispora can be highly variable based on environmental conditions.
 Though generally red in coloration, it may also be yellow, brown, green, white, and black depending on sunlight, water flow, and depth.
 The branching of the central axis is also variable, with individuals generally, though not always, displaying three orders of branching and lower water flow and salinity bringing out denser branch growth.